The political talk in the United Kingdom for many months now has had the specter of British relations with Europe haunting it.

 Add this to the fact that last year, 81 members of Parliament rebelled against party policy to vote in favor of a referendum on European Union membership; the fact that the United Kingdom Independence Party is polling 1 percent higher than the Liberal Democrats; the fact that on the e-petitions website, when searching “EU referendum leave” as keywords, it brings up thousands of petitions; and William Hague’s ominous warning in Berlin last week that Britons’ disillusionment with the European Union is “the deepest it has ever been” and one can see that maybe the comments about British attitudes to Europe hardening are right.

-The Germans recognize that a British pullout would be detrimental to their interests for that very reason.
-Argues Michael Stürmer in Die Welt, “It is in the German interest to keep Great Britain in the European Union at all costs.”
+The Germans recognize that a British exit would be detrimental to their interests for that same reason.
+Michael Stürmer writes in Die Welt, “It is in the German interest to keep Great Britain in the European Union at all costs.”